AmadoJunior/ADMViz_Deployment/README.md

 ## ENV Vars

-#### User 'sample.env' as a template to create your application speific '.env' file.
+#### Use 'sample.env' as a template to create application specific '.env' file.

 ### Build Step